Home Compare CS.PA vs RGA

 AXA vs Reinsurance Group of America: Which Stock Looks Stronger in 2026?

-AXA leads structurally, with profitability as the clearest single gap between the two profiles.
-Reinsurance of America still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
+Reinsurance of America holds the cleaner structural position, with profitability as the main driver and stability adding further support.
+AXA still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 Trajectory Similarity